 Step 2: Type Microphone privacy settings and press Enter.

-Step 4: Locate the app you want to manage and toggle microphone access On or Off as needed.
+Step 4: Find the app and toggle microphone access On or Off.

 How to Enable Microphone Access via Windows Registry

-Advanced users can control microphone permissions directly through the Windows Registry.
-This method is particularly useful when the Settings UI is unresponsive, when managing permissions across multiple user accounts, or when deploying settings on a managed device.
-Always back up the registry before making any changes.
+This method is for situations where the Settings UI isn’t responding, you’re managing permissions across multiple accounts, or you’re configuring a managed device.
+Always back up the registry before making changes.

 Step 1: Press Windows key + R, type regedit, and press Enter.
 Click Yes if prompted by User Account Control.

-Step 2: In the Registry Editor address bar, navigate to the following path:
+Step 2: In the Registry Editor address bar, navigate to:

 HKEY_CURRENT_USER\Software\Microsoft\Windows\CurrentVersion\CapabilityAccessManager\ConsentStore\microphone

-Step 3: In the right pane, double-click the Value entry named Value.
+Step 3: In the right pane, double-click the Value entry.

 Step 4: Set the value data to Allow to enable microphone access, or Deny to block it.
 Capitalization matters — enter it exactly as shown.

-Step 5: Click OK and close the Registry Editor.
+Step 5: Click OK and close Registry Editor.
 The change takes effect immediately.

-To control microphone access for a specific Microsoft Store app individually, expand the microphone key in the left panel and locate the subfolder named after the app.
-Double-click its Value entry and set it to Allow or Deny the same way.
+To control a specific Microsoft Store app individually, expand the microphone key in the left panel and open the subfolder named after the app.
+Double-click its Value entry and set it to Allow or Deny.

-Note: The path above applies changes only to the current user account.
-To apply the setting to all users on the device, use the same path under HKEY_LOCAL_MACHINE instead of HKEY_CURRENT_USER.
-Administrator privileges are required to modify the HKEY_LOCAL_MACHINE branch.
+Note: The path above applies only to the current user account.
+To apply the setting to all users on the device, use the same path under HKEY_LOCAL_MACHINE instead.
+Administrator privileges are required.

 How to Manage Microphone Access via Group Policy Editor